sipb/homeworld/docs/deploy.md

     $ sudo apt-get update
     $ sudo apt-get install homeworld-spire

-This will provide access to the 'spire' tool.
+This will provide access to the `spire` command.

 # Setting up a new cluster from scratch